A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty: Introduction

 Dedicated to addressing these core challenges, the main contributions of our paper can be summarized as follows: \begin{itemize} \item We develop a distributionally robust optimization (DRO) framework for the quick response problem that operates under demand uncertainty.
 As a foundational step, we first prove the global concavity of the profit function, a key structural property that ensures computational tractability for general demand distributions.
 Building upon this, we study the DRO problem under two types of ambiguity sets.
 Assuming that limited moment information is known, we analyze a mean-absolute deviation (MAD) ambiguity set and derive the optimal policy in a closed-form, threshold-based structure, which provides rich managerial insights.
-For the more general, data-driven case where only historical samples are available, we then investigate a Wasserstein ambiguity set and provide its tractable reformulation as a second-order cone program (SOCP), offering a practical and asymptotically consistent approach. \item We extend our robust framework to incorporate a constraint on the WTC ratio, directly addressing the challenge that quick response may not inherently reduce total system waste.
-We show that the semi-infinite fractional distributionally robust WTC ratio constraint can be equivalently reformulated as a single, convex worst-case expectation constraint.
+For the more general, data-driven case where only historical samples are available, we then investigate a Wasserstein ambiguity set and provide its tractable reformulation as a second-order cone program (SOCP), offering a practical and asymptotically consistent approach. \item We propose a novel methodology approach to integrate explicit environmental constraints into the robust framework.
+Specifically, we address the challenge of incorporating the WTC ratio, a semi-infinite, fractional, and nonconvex constraint involving expectations in both the numerator and denominator.
+We prove that this challenging constraint can be equivalently reformulated as a single, convex worst-case expectation constraint.
 Based on this fundamental theoretical result, we show that for both the MAD and Wasserstein ambiguity sets, the WTC-ratio-constrained DRO problem remains computationally tractable, admitting a linear program and an SOCP formulation, respectively.
-This provides the first decision-making model that allows a firm to leverage the flexibility of quick response and adhere to verifiable environmental performance guarantees under demand ambiguity. \item Our numerical study yields two critical managerial insights.
-First, optimal policies derived under specific distributional assumptions may suffer severe performance degradation even when the demand pattern deviates only slightly from the ideal.
+This contribution provides a generalizable mechanism for firms to leverage recourse flexibility while adhering to verifiable environmental performance guarantees. \item Our numerical study yields two critical managerial insights.
+First, we quantify the ``price of model misspecification", showing that optimal policies derived under specific distributional assumptions suffer severe performance degradation under small distributional shifts.
 In contrast, our data-driven DRO approach demonstrates remarkable robustness across a wide range of complex demand scenarios.
 Second, our study resolves the `quick response or not' debate by showing that the question is not \emph{whether} to use quick response, but \emph{how} to manage it.
 A responsibly managed quick response system can achieve a `win-win' outcome, delivering higher profitability with a verifiably lower environmental impact than a traditional non-flexible system. \end{itemize}